-Roles such as the DIT, camera assistant, and data wrangler can have a very supportive character on the film set – not only within the camera department but also for other departments.
-In this article I want to show you five examples of typical situations during production in which questions are answered or problems solved with almost no effort – with the support of the right software.
+Roles such as the Digital Imaging Technician, camera assistant, and data wrangler can have a very supportive character on the film set – not only within the camera department but also for other departments.
+In this article, we want to show you five examples of typical situations on set where questions are answered, or problems get solved with almost no effort – thanks to the right software.

-In dynamic scenes or on-location shoots a qualified look into the footage can quickly verify if the exposure was save for a certain scene, and thus avoid surprises in post.
-Although having a calibrated, high quality monitor on a DIT cart, often there cannot be achieved a controlled, dim viewing environment with standard viewing parameters on set.
+In dynamic scenes or on-location shoots, a qualified look into the footage can quickly verify if the exposure was save for a certain scene, and thus avoid surprises in post.
+Although having a calibrated, high-quality monitor on a DIT cart, it’s often impossible to create a controlled, dim viewing environment with standard viewing parameters on set.

-The right tools applied to the shot footage can help to get a quick impression of exposure of a shot, although the exposure cannot be judged directly.
-Typical software such as Silverstack comes with false color and clipping filters, that indicate the levels of typical skin tone exposure as well as black and white clipping.
-This can give a clear quality indication for exposure even on a notebook screen.
+The right tools applied to the shot footage can help to get a quick impression of a shot’s exposure, although the exposure cannot be judged directly.
+Typical software such as Silverstack comes with false color and clipping filters, indicating the levels of typical skin tone exposure and black and white clipping.
+This can give a clear quality indication for exposure, even on a notebook screen.

 Reports with technical camera metadata

 Post-production and visual effects have become an important part of a lot of productions in recent years.
-In order to to seamlessly fit CGI elements and real action without a lot of trial and error later in the facility, a post production supervisor sometimes already notes technical metadata such as lens data and camera settings on set.
+In order to seamlessly fit CGI elements and real action without a lot of trial and error later in the facility, a post-production supervisor sometimes already notes technical metadata such as lens data and camera settings on set.

 Answering questions about files and drives

 Solving problems easily and professionally on set is especially valuable when something goes not as intended.
-An example for that is the search for footage.
-Imagine a phone call from editorial or post production that a certain scene shot three weeks ago must be missing.
+A classic example is searching for footage.
+Imagine a phone call from editorial or post-production that a certain scene shot three weeks ago seems to be missing.

-With Silverstack’s Production Library locating such a scene in the database is easy – no matter if it’s visually via the comprehensive thumbnail overview of the entire production, or by a technical criteria such as “the slo-mo clips from shooting day 2” in Silverstack’s powerful table view with access to all metadata for sorting and filtering.
+With Silverstack’s Production Library, it’s easy to locate such a scene in the database – either visually via the comprehensive thumbnail overview of the entire production, or by technical criteria such as “the slo-mo clips from shooting day 2” in Silverstack’s powerful table view with access to all metadata for sorting and filtering.
 And once the clips are located in Silverstack’s Library, the information about the destination drives and folders to which the clip has been copied and transferred is just one click away.